How To Edit Your WordPress User Profile

 4 – Keyboard Shortcuts

-Checking this box allow you to quickly navigate and perform actions when moderating comments using keyboard shortcuts.
+Checking this box allow you to rapidly navigate and perform actions when moderating comments using keyboard shortcuts.

 5 – Toolbar

-The Toolbar is located at the very top of your Administration screen and provides you (and your logged in site users) with access to various important administrative functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar is located at the very top of your Admin screen and provides you (and your site users) with access to various admin functions, features, information and “quick links” to other areas of your site …

-Important: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress admin area.
+Important: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WordPress dashboard area.

 To learn more about the WordPress toolbar, see the tutorial below: